prism/prism-docs/docs/source/databases.rst

 - Split resources among potentially thousands of customers.
 This significantly reduces performance.
 - May be in another country, increasing network latency (how long it takes your server to talk to the db).
 - Lock configuration settings for what most users need.
 You can't fine-tune the db to your needs.
+- Limit privileges so you can't utilize stored procedures.

 .. _goodhabits: